Sahil-Ajmera/Learning-Vim/README.md

 - Repeat the last entered command ```.```
 - Upper case and lower case character commands can help a lot.
 For eg. ```p``` is to paste below the cursor and ```P``` is to paste above cursor. ```o``` is add a line below cursor and ```O``` is to add a line above cursor.
 - To execute a command without going to terminal ```!command```
+- Many commands can be mixed and matched to do what you would like to do